ScottWe/solidity-1/tutorials/5_client_data.md

 saw in the [previous tutorial](4_arbitrary_clients.md) that each transaction can touch at most 6 clients at once.
 Three of these clients are fixed, namely `address(0)`, `address(Fund)`, and `address(Manager)`.
-If we fix the final three clients, we obtain a subset of transactions.
+If we fix the final three clients, we obtain a subset of the possible transactions.
 If we enumerate all client choices, we enumerate all possible transactions.

 We can use this intuition to assign transitions to processes.
 First we select one such subset of clients.
 We then take the transactions whose addresses are